rahul-rampura/first_app/README.md

 #Ruby on Rails Tutorial : First Application

-This is my first web app using he Ruby on Rails Tutorial
+This is my first web app using the Ruby on Rails Tutorial
 * Ruby version --> 2.0.0

 * System dependencies --> rails 4.0.8